💖 Mother’s Day Sale • Buy 2, Get 1 FREE

 The RhinoKey Smartcard is a thin wallet tracker with two variants: one for Apple Find My and one for Android (Google Find Hub).

-It’s 1.8 mm thick, wirelessly rechargeable, and the brand states up to ~5 months of battery life per charge.
+It’s also 1.8 mm thick, wirelessly rechargeable, with up to 5 months of battery life per charge.

 Spotminders vs. Rhinokey Feature breakdown